What is the EU PNR Directive?

 What can you do about the PNR policy?

 PNR stands for Passenger Name Records.
 These are data records about a person who takes a flight.
 According to the EU PNR Directive ((Directive (EU) 2016/681)), every person who flies to or from the EU must be recorded in a database.
 In Austria, data on flights within the EU is also recorded.
 In addition to the flight data, the stay in the host country (e.g. hotel and address) or the rental of a car can also be recorded.
 Also stored is data on how long one stays in a country and how one has paid for the trip (credit card data).
-All these data must be forwarded twice by the airlines to a government agency: once before the flight and once after the arrival.
+All of this data must be forwarded twice by the airlines to a government agency: once before the flight and once after the arrival.
 After six months, the data is depersonalised; however, this means only that the passenger's full name is deleted.
-The data can potentially still be traced back to a certain person, therefore it is not anonymous.
+The data potentially can still be traced back to a certain person, therefore it is not anonymous.
 The data is then only completely deleted after a full five years.

 In addition to the EU, there are other countries that store data on air travellers.
 For example, in the USA these data sets are more comprehensive and are stored for 3.5 years, although there is now a call for an extension of the storage period.
 Some advocates of passenger data retention even want it to be retained for 30 years.